A question that many business owners have been asking themselves lately. Why automate business processes?

 Tools like Zapier can bridge between multiple different software applications.
 Events can trigger events in other applications.

 Process Management with Automations

-Processes within business are an every day occurrence but how efficient are they and are there processes that can be automated?
+Processes within the business are an everyday occurrence but how efficient are they and are there processes that can be automated?

 Defining the best possible way a process should be completed guarantees you great results every time.
 Designing your processes to trigger additional events, tasks and processes through automation can save missing important tasks.

-Automate data uploads that feeds and triggers events that calculations and evaluates the current situation.
+Automate data uploads that feed and trigger events that calculations and evaluate the current situation.

-Know if there is a problem straight away, create an automatic trigger at critic moments to notify you.
+Know if there is a problem straight away, create an automatic trigger at critical moments to notify you.

 There are many tools that offer a way of scheduling social media posts and specific tasks without human intervention.